-A VDC helps minimize the downtime as top-tier cloud guarantees 99.999% uptime (6 mins of downtime in a year) and data recovery is too quick it happens in just a few minutes.
+A VDC helps minimize the downtime as a top-tier cloud guarantees 99.999% uptime (6 mins of downtime in a year) and data recovery is too quick it happens in just a few minutes.

 According to a report, more than 75% of cases of network downtime are due to human error.
 However, as the virtual data center eliminates the manual task it helps in minimizing the downtime issues.

 Talking about scalability, VDC allows companies to adapt to various settings and requirements instantly.
-For instance, it allows companies to test new business models instantly without any risk, instant provisioning of resources, adapt to the changing user needs.
+For instance, it allows companies to test new business models instantly without any risk, instant provisioning of resources, and adapt to the changing user needs.

 We hope this article helped you understand the difference between a traditional data center and a virtual data center.